-From babyhood through toddlerhood and beyond, height, weight, head circumference, and body mass index (BMI) often take center stage during well-child visits.
+From babyhood, height, weight, and head circumference often take center stage during well-child visits, and body mass index (BMI) is added to the lineup from age 2.
 These measurements, related to the age and gender of your baby, help health care providers determine whether your child’s growth is on track.
 But what are those “growth charts” that pediatricians rely on, and how did they come to be the standard on which your child’s statistics are plotted?

 Both charts interpret a child’s growth using percentiles.
 The higher the percentile number, the bigger your child is compared to others her age.
 If your child is in the 50th percentile in height or weight, it means she falls right in the middle of where others her age stand.